cswilson/Stock-Sim/README.md

 ![image](assets/main.png)

-Users may search for assets using their ticker symbol.
-This search is not just limited to individual stocks.
-ETFs/Mutual Funds and even certain popular cryptocurrencies are supported.
-Once an asset is chosen, a chart displaying its price over time is displayed.
-From this point the user can choose between three different types of simulations, which are detailed below
+Users can search for assets using their ticker symbol.
+This search includes not only individual stocks but also ETFs, mutual funds, and certain popular cryptocurrencies.
+Once an asset is chosen, a chart showing its price over time appears.
+From this point, the user can choose between three different types of simulations, which are detailed below.

 ![image](assets/priceHistory.png)